 GUSHING AND SQUIRTING RESEARCH

-Gushing and squirting has an odd place in society’s mind: some people feel ashamed if they do experience it, but then at the same time some people feel inadequate if they don’t.
+Gushing and squirting has an odd place in society’s mind: some people feel ashamed if they experience it, but then some people feel inadequate if they don’t.
 So I’m here to say that no experience is better than any other!

-What I can confirm and update you about vaginas and vulvas for the sake of understanding gushing and squirting more is:
+There’s so much more study to be done - seriously, where are the sex positive millionaires at?
+Please send them my way.
+But in the meantime, here’s what I can confirm and update you about vaginas and vulvas for the sake of understanding gushing and squirting:

 The G Spot isn’t a spot it’s a nexus of arousal tissue, and the ‘G’ is named after Grafenburg who is a dead white dude.
 I personally think the name needs to reclaimed and rebranded...if you have some ideas please share!
 For the extra nerdy peeps, it’s also referred to as the clitourethrovaginal complex.
 Try saying that with your mouth full of vulva…